 Sample aggregates in the presence of a Government Representative.
 Obtain samples in accordance with ASTM D75/D75M and be representative of the materials to be used for the project.
-Provide aggregates consisting of crushed stone, crushed gravel, crushed slag, screenings, natural sand and mineral filler, as required.
+Provide aggregates consisting of crushed stone, crushed gravel, crushed slag, screenings, and mineral filler, as required.
+Natural sand is not allowed in the fuel resistant asphalt pavement.
 The portion of material retained on the 4.75 mm No. 4 sieve is coarse aggregate.
 The portion of material passing the 4.75 mm No. 4 sieve and retained on the 0.075 mm No. 200 sieve is fine aggregate.
 The portion passing the 0.075 mm No. 200 sieve is defined as mineral filler.
 Submit sufficient materials to produce 90 kg 200 pounds 181 kg 400 pounds of blended mixture for mix design verification.
 Submit all aggregate test results and samples to the Government at least 14 days prior to start of construction.
 Aggregate tests can be no older than [6 months prior to contract award][6 months prior to test section].